-7 0 SPIE SPE SPR2 MSTR CPOL СРНА SPR1 SPR0
+SPIE SPE SPR2 MSTR CPOL CPHA SPR1 SPR0

-Bit 7 = SPIE Serial Peripheral Interrupt Enable.
-This bit is set and cleared by software.
+Bit 7 = SPIE Serial Peripheral Interrupt Enable This bit is set and cleared by software.

-- 0: Interrupt is inhibited - An SPI interrupt is generated whenever an End of Transfer event, Master Mode Fault or Overrun error occurs (SPIF=1, MODF=1 or OVR=1 in the SPICSR register)
+1: An SPI interrupt is generated whenever an End of Transfer event, Master Mode Fault or Overrun error occurs (SPIF = 1, MODF = 1 or OVR = 1 in the SPICSR register)

-Bit 6 = SPE Serial Peripheral Output Enable.

-This bit is set and cleared by software.
-It is also cleared by hardware when, in master mode, $\overline{SS}$ =0 (see Section 10.6.5.1 "Master Mode Fault (MODF)").
+Bit 6 = SPE Serial Peripheral Output Enable This bit is set and cleared by software.
+It is also cleared by hardware when, in master mode, $\overline{SS} = 0$ (see Section 0.1.5.1 Master Mode Fault (MODF)).
 The SPE bit is cleared by reset, so the SPI peripheral is not initially connected to the external pins.

-- 0: I/O pins free for general purpose I/O - 1: SPI I/O pin alternate functions enabled
+0: I/O pins free for general purpose I/O

+1: SPI I/O pin alternate functions enabled

-Bit 5 = SPR2 Divider Enable.
+Bit 5 = SPR2 Divider Enable

 This bit is set and cleared by software and is cleared by reset.
 It is used with the SPR[1:0] bits to set the baud rate.
-Refer to Table 20 SPI Master mode SCK Frequency.
+Refer to Table 1 SPI Master Mode SCK Frequency.

-0: Divider by 2 enabled1: Divider by 2 disabled
+0: Divider by 2 enabled 1: Divider by 2 disabled